-Policy FNP14 - Protection of existing Public Rights of Way and historic routeways
+Policy FNP13 - Protection of existing Public Rights of Way and historic routeways

-The alignment and character of existing public rights of way and historic routeways, as shown on Map 10, will be protected and enhanced.
+The alignment and character of existing public rights of way and historic routeways, as shown on Map 11, will be protected and enhanced unless the alignment causes substantial harm to existing private amenity space by way of overlooking and loss of privacy.

-Monitoring Indicators Targets

-Public Rights of Way at the start of the Plan period.
+Monitoring Indicators Targets Public Rights of Way at the start of the Plan period.
 No net loss of length or character of Public Rights of Way.

-period. rights of way.